-The travel and tourism industry face an unprecedented challenge.
+The travel and tourism industry faces an unprecedented challenge.
 For the industry to recover from the pandemic and the ensuing economic crisis, travelers will need to feel safe and confident that their health will not be at risk.
 New health and safety measures need to be implemented.
 While these have yet to be universally defined and agreed upon, we can still get a glimpse at what traveling looks like now that stay-at-home orders and travel restrictions are lifted.

 1. Type of Travel